manjurhassan/stack-api/README.md

 size - return the current size, i.e. the number of elements in the stack

-isEmpty - check whether the stack is emty
+isEmpty - check whether the stack is empty

 resize - resize the stack to  a new size while maintaining the stack order